Continuing Education Activity

 Some evidence suggests that smoking may be protective but so far no one has been able to confirm a direct relationship between the two.

 Ulcerative colitis has a bimodal pattern of incidence.
-The main onset peaks between the ages of 15 and 30 years.
-A second, and smaller, the peak of incidence occurs between the ages of 50 and 70 years.
+The main onset peaks between the age of 15 and 30 years.
+A second, and the smaller peak of incidence occurs between the age of 50 and 70 years.
 Though some studies show a slight predilection for men, most studies note no preference regarding sex.
 There is an increased prevalence of ulcerative colitis in nonsmokers or those who recently quit smoking.
-Additionally, smokers diagnosed with ulcerative colitis tend to have milder disease, fewer hospitalizations and need for less medication.
-There is evidence, though weak, that non-steroidal anti-inflammatory drug use is associated with onset or relapse of ulcerative colitis.
+Additionally, smokers diagnosed with ulcerative colitis tend to have milder disease, fewer hospitalizations, and need for less medication.
+There is evidence, though weak, that non-steroidal anti-inflammatory drug use is associated with the onset or relapse of ulcerative colitis.

 There is also an association of inflammatory bowel disease with the removal of an inflamed appendix.
 Appendectomy before the age of twenty is associated with a decreased incidence of ulcerative colitis; whereas the opposite is true for Crohn disease.
 In fact, appendectomy has been shown to reduce the risk of developing ulcerative colitis by 69%.